Costa Magica accidents and incidents

 After the vessel safely berthed at Pointe-a-Pitre, it was inspected and no deficiencies were found.
 The next scheduled cruise was not affected.

 |16 February 2017||Crew / Passenger Deaths|

-On February 16, 2017, a 27-year-old male crew was found dead in his cabin (possible suicide) when the ship berthed at Heritage Quay in call port St Johns (Antigua, Caribbean).
-The man (Conciecao Silva, from India) worked on the ship as dishwasher.
+On February 16, 2017, a 27-year-old male crew was found dead in his cabin (possible suicide) when the ship berthed at Heritage Quay in ports of call St Johns (Antigua, Caribbean).
+The man (Conciecao Silva, from India) worked on the ship as a dishwasher.

 |02 October 2014||Crew / Passenger Crimes|